 Q. Now, what’s next?

 A. This is only the first step!
 While the House version of the TVPRA has international and domestic provisions, the Senate has introduced a domestic version of the TVPRA and is expected to introduce a second bill with provisions for international trafficking.
-You can ask them to take that next step, here!

 Once the Senate passed their version of the bill, the two bills will have to be reconciled for any differences before going to the President’s desk to be signed into law.
 Here is a quick refresher on how a bill becomes a law!